wp-plugins/theme-blvd-string-swap/readme.txt

 When using a theme with Theme Blvd framework version 2.0.0+, this plugin is will provide you with a user-friendly interface where you can translate most of the strings you see on the frontend of your site.

-*Note: It's a good idea to make sure you're up-to-date on whichever Theme Blvd theme you're using.
-In version 2.0.5 of the framework, several more strings in reguards to displaying comment-related items were added to the framework's built-in frontend localization filter.*

 = Who is this plugin for? =

 This plugin is useful for people trying to accomplish a couple different things.
 Let me explain.